9:15 AM Midrash Teaching - (Teen Ministry available) A light breakfast is available.

-And at 10:30 AM we have our Shabbat Service (Children's Ministry available)
+10:30 AM Shabbat Service (Nursery and Children's Ministry available)

-See our Calender for other events and dates.
+See our Calendar for other events and dates.

 What To Expect

 Shalom!
-When you come to Temple Beit Chadash- A Messianic Community, it is our hope and prayer that you encounter the Lord in an authentically Jewish worship experience.
+When you come to Temple Beit Chadash, it is our heart's deepest hope and prayer that you encounter the glorious and life-transforming power of the Spirit of the Living God, and find the freedom and the life - to find the Newness - that He alone can create!
+When we gather together in His Name, God is in our midst.
+And He still speaks.
+He still lovingly and patiently calls us to Himself.
 In all things, we unapologetically make Yeshua the Messiah central to all we do!
 Our time in worship not only includes beautiful and contemporary worship music that exalts the LORD, but also consists of an embrace of the richness of our Jewish liturgical heritage as an important part of our worship experience.

 Whatever your preferred expression of worship is, in our service we want you to worship the Lord in spirit and in truth, whether that be through exuberant verbal expression of your love for Him, quiet and contemplative time in His Presence at your seat or at the altar, or Davidic Dance and the waving of flags and banners in the back of the sanctuary.